Becoming a volunteer a great way to get more involved in the Greenbelt story. Applications for volunteering at Greenbelt 2023 are now open.

 You should also know your own limitations, take responsibility for yourself and adhere to our health and safety and safeguarding policies.

-Most teams ask volunteers to commit to around 7 hours per day of the festival, which is 28 hours over four days.
+Most teams ask volunteers to commit to around 6 to 7 hours per day of the festival, which is 28 hours over four days.
 This might be split into two or three shorter shifts per day, depending on your team.
 And there’s still plenty of time for you to enjoy the festival, too.

 If you volunteer in a pre-festival role, you will need to arrive on site between Sunday and Wednesday.
 If your role is over the festival weekend, your arrival day will be between Wednesday and Friday.
 The days of arrival are shown in each role description, and will be confirmed by your team leader, once you’ve been accepted as a volunteer.